antonmc/antonmc.github.io/_posts/blog/2017-08-05-space-cowboy.md

 The gate agent gave me a booklet of coupons ... for a hotel room, for food at the airport, for a shuttle to the hotel, and a note about the same flight to Sao Paulo the next day ... on a Saturday.

 My luggage wasn't on the belt.
-Just me an a few Spanish speaking families from Panama.
+Just me and a few Spanish speaking families from Panama.
 Luckily I know some Spanish - and we agreed that our luggage wasn't coming.
 It was late and there was no one to ask about it.
 We all just took the shuttle to a hotel.

 Next morning I was kind of surprised to learn that I wasn't booked on a flight to Sao Paulo that night at all ...
 I was on standby.